labidut/labidut/README.md

 -  My names labidut @labidut
 -  I’m interested in alot of things
 -  I’m currently learning how to code
--  How to reach me is by contacting me in any of my socials
+-  if you're nice then i'll also be nice^^
--  Pronouns: she/her, they/them
+-  Pronouns: she/her, they/them, i prefer she/her
 -  Fun fact: im the fun thing! heh.

 - i got lazy making this